GateNLP/gateplugin-Python/docs/PythonPr.md

 Here is a simple example Python program which splits the document into white-space separated tokens using a simple regular expression and creates an annotation with the type "Token" in the default annotation set for each token.
 For each token annotation, a feature "tokennr" is set to the sequence number of the token in the document.
-It also sets the total number of tokens as a document feature:
+It also sets the total number of tokens as a document feature.

+This example implements the code to run for each document as a function with the name `run` which must take the document to process as a parameter and allow arbitrary additional kwargs.

+To actually invoke the function for each document the `interact()` function has to get invoked at the end of the Python script!

 ```python
 import re